Grading FAQ

 I need to change a grade, but the gradebook will not let me.
 What do I do?

 Grades cannot be updated once they are entered in Submit Grades and rolled to history.
-All grade changes must be submitted through the Submit Grade Changes area in Self-Service Banner.
+All grade changes must be submitted through the Submit Grade Changes area in SSB.

 My gradebook doesn’t show the grade change I submitted.
 Did it go through?